kw7oe/kw7oe.github.io/content/posts/deploying-elixir-phoenix-release-to-production.md

 Subsequent release involves the similar steps as the above.
 The difference is before starting the new version, we need to stop our old version server first.
-However, there is a couple of challenge we need to overcome first.
+However, there is a couple of things that is good to know before we proceed.

 ## Stopping application take some times
 Script like this won't work: